Drywall Crack Repair Services in St. Albert, AB

 You might see cracks develop after renovations, seasonal changes, or minor structural shifts.
 Our repair method depends on crack width and location.

-We use fiberglass mesh for wider cracks and paper tape for standard joint repairs.
-Multiple coats ensure durability and prevent reoccurrence.
+We use fibreglass mesh for wider cracks and paper tape for standard joint repairs.
+Multiple coats ensure durability and prevent cracks from reappearing.

 Corner Crack Repair

 Corner cracks occur where walls intersect due to settling and thermal expansion.
-These areas experience the most structural stress in your St. Albert home.
+These areas experience the most structural stress in your home.

 Inside corners crack when houses settle unevenly.
 Outside corners with metal beading can separate when the compound shrinks or the bead shifts.